bl-rd/bl-rd-archive/content/listenings/eunoia/index.md

 I have no idea how two guitars can keep this in sync, but it is mind-blowing.
 And singing at the same time no less!
 A few of the tracks struggle to sound different from others, but that’s OK for me as I really like the general sound.

-Diastole is an exception though.
+<cite>Diastole</cite> is an exception though.
 That is one seriously epic song.